Tructivity/Tructivity-Blog/articles/welcome-to-tructivity/content.md

 Tructivity is not just an app for students, and it is not designed only for parents.
 It is the productivity app that truly understands you — and adapts to the reality of your life, not the limitations of other productivity softwares.

 </div>

-do I need to add these things above:

----
-title: "Welcome to Tructivity: A New Era of Focus"
-date: Feb 2, 2026
-category: Productivity
----

-where exactly? give me the new text of that part only if it is mandatory?